mayorandrew/typeorm-uml/README.md

 # typeorm-uml 1.1.2

 A command line tool to generate UML diagrams for Typeorm projects.
 It uses [plantuml](https://plantuml.com/) to render diagrams and outputs an URL to a diagram.
+It can also output diagram definition in the plnatuml syntax.

 ## Instalation